LeCodeByJean/TechCart/TestREADME.md

 ### Advanced Features

 - **Wishlist**: Allow users to create and manage wishlists for products they are interested in purchasing later.
-- **Recommendations**: Implement a recommendation engine to suggest products based on user behavior and preferences.
+- **Recommendations**: Implement a recommendation engine to suggest products based on user behaviour and preferences.

 ### Improved Security